lobe/web-bootstrap/README.md

 In the next few sections we’ll take you through the basics of creating your new project and getting started.
 At a high level, we’ll be:

 1. Installing your Development Environment
-2. Exporting your model from Lobe and integrating it into the code.
+2. Exporting your model from Lobe and integrating it into the code
 3. Deploying your app to the web

 ## Installing Your Development Environment